By Xavier Lerma

 Putin is not a man who relies on himself but acknowledges that there is a God who rose from the dead.
 His actions speak louder than words.
 He knelt and prayed.
 How else could he have brought Russia out of poverty and misery when Americans and oligarchs were gutting Russia like a fish in the 90's?
 He was an answer to a nation's prayer.
 It's not about him and he knows it.
 It's about God and serving Him.

 Russia is a nation who saw Christians martyred for their faith.
 Before their very eyes they saw the Cathedral of Christ the Savior destroyed by the minority called Communists.
 As Christ rose from the dead so did their faith.
 The Cathedral was rebuilt by private donations.
 Putin himself helped the church.

 A total of 23,000 Orthodox churches have been rebuilt in Russia in the past 20 years.
 The Orthodox Church has with the help of the government regained ownership of churches and cathedrals previously owned by the Soviet Union.
 The previous Patriarch of Moscow Alexy II, showed how grateful he was at one of the Easter services.
 I saw myself how churches were rebuilt in Russia over the past 12 years.

 Yesterday the Patriarch of Jerusalem told President Putin, "Христос воскрес!", which means, Christ is Risen!
 The Russian president answered back, Воистину воскрес", which means:

 Contact Xavier Lerma at email@example.com

-Hyperlink to Pravda.Ru is mandatory if you republish this article.
+Please include the link to Pravda.Ru if you republish this article